Statelessness (Introductory)

 2. Legal framework

-3. Stateless leave applications in the UK
+3. Statelessness leave applications in the UK

 This module looks into the practicalities of making an application for leave to remain in the UK as a stateless person.
-It covers evidence, applications from children and family members, grants of leave and refusals, and other applications that may be made along side an application for stateless leave.
+It covers evidence, applications from children and family members, grants of leave and refusals, and other applications that may be made along side an application for statelessness leave.

 Login